pendulum-chain/pendulum-webapp/README.md

-# Playground
+# Pendulum WebApp

-Draft repository for a playground web application for Pendulum
+Web application for Pendulum.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).